 The Rotman School’s deadline for 2018-19 OGS applications is: For Canadian citizens or Permanent Residents: May 1, 2018.

 Students interested in applying for an Ontario Graduate Scholarship should consult the School of Graduate Studies website for reference on eligibility, conditions and application forms.

-The Master of Financial Risk Management program is considered a full time program, and as such, students are eligible for Canadian government loan programs.
+The Master of Management Analytics program is considered a full time program, and as such, students are eligible for Canadian government loan programs.
 Each provincial government in Canada administers and maintains a student financial aid program in cooperation with the federal government’s Canada Student Loan (CSL) program.
 When you apply to your provincial government for assistance, you are also automatically considered for a loan through the CSL.
 For more information, consult the Ontario Student Assistance Program (OSAP) website.

 Lifelong Learning Plan (LLP)

 The LLP allows individuals to withdraw amounts from their registered retirement savings plans (RRSPs) to finance their own education or that of their spouse/partner.
 Amounts withdrawn under the LLP do not count towards income and the RRSP issuer does not withhold taxes on these amounts.
 Withdrawals must be repaid over a period of no more than 10 years.